leon-thomm/Ryven/docs/README.md

 Now you just need to put your code into the _updating()_ method.
 There is only one convention that you need to consider:

 If your node has one or more execution inputs, you always need to check for _input_called_.
 That enables your node having mutliple execution inputs triggering different behaviour.
-Example:

-FOR EACH LOOP WITH BREAK EXAMPLE
+[//]: # (Example:FOR EACH LOOP WITH BREAK EXAMPLE)

-If your node does not have any execution inputs, if doesn't matter.
+If your node does not have any execution inputs, it doesn't matter.

 Example for a _+_ node: